Un vistazo a los Cuadros de Van Gogh, el Pintor más Famoso del Mundo - KUADROS

 Vincent van Gogh is perhaps the most famous artist in the world.

-His pen and creative genius have inspired many, despite being perceived in history as the 'mad' artist, the man who painted with frenzy or simply the soul who, in a sharp moment of suffering, cut off his own ear. .
+His pen and his creative genius have inspired many, despite having been perceived in history as the 'crazy' artist, the man who painted in a frenzy or simply the soul that, in an acute moment of suffering, cut off its own ear. .

-His artistic genius has often been overshadowed by the visual manifestations of his troubled mind.
-But while in part his mental health undeniably influenced his art, in reality his artistic and innovative style was of enormous importance to a large number of artists who followed him.
+His artistic genius has often been overshadowed by the visual manifestations of his tormented mind.
+But while his mental health undeniably influenced his art in part, in reality his artistic and innovative style was of enormous importance to a host of artists who followed him.

-Even when he was openly influenced by his predecessors or contemporaries, his art remained his alone, developing a distinctive style in his paintings that was unfortunately not accepted by the contemporary public of his time.
+Even when he was overtly influenced by his predecessors or contemporaries, his art remained his own alone, developing a distinctive style of painting that was unfortunately not accepted by the contemporary public of his time.

 Van Gogh's Paintings of the Early Years

-Although the artist's first formal job after leaving school was also related to art, he did not begin painting seriously until many years later.
+Although the artist's first formal job after leaving school was also related to art, he himself did not begin to paint seriously until many years later.

-At the age of 16, Vincent van Gogh became an apprentice in his uncle's art dealership in Paris.
+At the age of 16, Vincent van Gogh was apprenticed to his uncle's art dealer in Paris.

-Working with his relative would expose him to the artistic medium, but he would first devote himself to religious work, and even, for a brief period, also worked as a bookseller before creating his first painting.
+Working with his relative would expose him to the artistic medium, but he would first dedicate himself to religious work, and even, for a brief period, he also worked as a bookseller before creating his first painting.

-His early works, completed between 1881 and 1883, reflect a novice's attention to detail, but they also contained the first hints of a rising genius, which would fully emerge in his later paintings.
+His early works, completed between 1881 and 1883, reflect a novice's attention to detail, but they also contained the first hints of a nascent genius, which would emerge fully in his later paintings.

-Although his sketches and watercolors may, at first glance, seem two-dimensional and amateurish, his early studies of realism are already beginning to be fascinating in this period.
+Although his sketches and watercolors may, at first glance, appear two-dimensional and amateur art, his initial studies of realism are already becoming fascinating in this period.

 "What is done with love, is done well."